mirsahariatanik/NLP-Project/README.md

 Implemented a calendar management tool using Google speech processing system and a dialogue act classifier with a sequence labeler system.
 The speech processing block convert the speech to text file.
 The input to the NLP part is a sequence of words and the output is a frame containing the key information to schedule the event in the calender.

-To convert the speech to text, use "asr.py" or "speech.py" based on the audio file.
-There are some speech samples available from training_1.mp3 to training_30.mp3.

 The varieties of NLP datasets can be generated with files nlp.py to nlp7.py.

 First, I have implemented an RNN+CRF based encoder for labeling and slot filling.
 For each word, the encoder predict highest-scoring label for that word.
 Implemented a labeler that just guesses, for each word, the label with the highest probability for that word.